MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 | 9        | 30.18 | 0.79 |
 | 10       | 28.20 | 0.39 |

-The table above shows the results for all of the experiments that we ran.
-As we can see in the table the general trend is that the more layers we remove from the network, the more the performance goes down.
+The table above shows the results for all the experiments that we ran.
+As we can see in the table, the general trend is that the more layers we remove from the network, the more the performance goes down.
 We will now look a bit more in depth into these results.

 The fourth point of note is the performance difference between the experiments.
 While the performance of the networks goes down as we remove layers, it is not the same for each pair.

 |             | Difference (PSNR/SSIM) |
 |-------------|------------------------|